 Elizabeth Johnston is responsible for the strategy and development of Efus, in liaison with the Executive Committee, as well as overall management.
 She has also been Executive Director of the French Forum for Urban Security since February 2016.
 In addition, she is a member of the Advisory Board of the Global Parliament of Mayors and an official associate of the University of Liège (Belgium).
-Prior to this, and after beginning her career at a French local authority, Elizabeth Johnston served as Programme Director at the French-American Foundation, and as Violence Prevention Expert at the World Bank, in Washington.
-She holds degrees in Law from Assas University (France), in Political Science from Yale University (United-States) and in Public Policy from Marne-La-Vallée University (France).
+Prior to this, and after beginning her career at a French local authority, Elizabeth Johnston served as Programme Director at the French-American Foundation, and as Violence Prevention Expert at the World Bank in Washington.
+She holds degrees in Law from Assas University (France), in Political Science from Yale University (United States) and in Public Policy from Marne-La-Vallée University (France).

-Pilar De La Torre follows, among others, the topics: discriminatory violence, security of Senior citizens, innovation and security.
-She is also in charge of Efus’ training programme and Efus’ relationship with countries outside Europe.
-Pilar De La Torre holds a master’s degree in Population and Development Expertise from Paris Descartes University and a degree in Economics from the Externado University of Bogotá (Colombia).
+Pilar De La Torre follows, among others, the topics: discriminatory violence, security of senior citizens, innovation and security.
+She is also in charge of Efus’ training programmes and Efus’ relationships with countries outside Europe.
+Prior to that, Pilar worked in Colombia at the National Institute For Research and Prevention of Fraud (INIF) for 2 years.
+She holds a master’s degree in Population and Development Expertise from Paris Descartes University and a degree in Economics from the Externado University of Bogotá (Colombia).

 European Projects Officer